 C.so Bettini 31

-not); I often work within the framework of distributional semantics.
-Topics I am currently working on are anchoring meaning to the external world (reference), accounting for semantic composition (e.g., from red and salmon to red salmon), and linking distributional semantics to a broader semantic and linguistic theory.
+Topics I am currently working on are anchoring meaning representations to the external world (reference) and linking distributional semantics to a broader semantic and linguistic theory.

-Also see publications, projects, resources, and Google Scholar profile.
+For more, please check my publications, projects, resources and Google Scholar profile.

-- Paper Distributional vectors encode referential attributes, with Abhijeet Gupta, Marco Baroni and Sebastian Padó, to appear at EMNLP 2015.
+- 09/2015: Long paper, oral presentation at EMNLP 2015: Paper Distributional vectors encode referential attributes, with Abhijeet Gupta, Marco Baroni and Sebastian Padó.

-- Paper Distributional semantics in use, with Raffa Bernardi, Raquel Fernandez and Denis Paperno, to appear at EMNLP 2015 Workshop LSDSem 2015.
+- 09/2015: Short paper at EMNLP 2015 Workshop LSDSem 2015: Distributional semantics in use, with Raffa Bernardi, Raquel Fernandez and Denis Paperno.

 - 09/2015: Keynote speaker, IWES workshop at SEPLN 2015 (slides).